 - Next, wrap your thread towards the front of the hook, making a smooth body for your pattern, and trim off your thread.

-- Add the alternative color thread (pink, red, tan etc) to make the wing of your Clouser Minnow.
+- Add the alternative color thread (pink, red, tan etc) to make the wing.
 Tie it off just before the eyes.

 - Tie on your flash in front of the eyes, and add your bucktail wing using loose wraps at first to minimize flaring.

 - Whether you go for the traditional white/chartreuse color scheme or something else, the strands should be sparse.